 OTT does NOT intend to fund every lab that submits a Topic 1 proposal.
-Selection of winning proposals will be determined based on available funding and input from OTT and technical program offices.
+Selection of winning proposals will be determined based on available funding and input from OTT and technical program offices and partner agencies.
 The selection criteria used to evaluate applications will be as follows: